Healthdirect Free Australian health advice you can count on.

 If you don’t get enough calcium in your diet, or you can’t absorb it properly, your body takes the calcium it needs from your bones.
 Over time, this causes loss of bone density, which can lead to osteoporosis.

-Osteoporosis causes your bones to become brittle and they are easily broken.
-The condition is very common in Australia, particularly in people over the age of 60.
+Osteoporosis causes your bones to become brittle and break more easily.
+The condition is very common in Australia, particularly in people over the age of 60 years.

 You are most at risk of calcium deficiency and osteoporosis if you: